ozgurakan/ozgurakan.github.io/_posts/2015-05-12-agile-dilemma.markdown

 Would you fight to build the foundation for 10 stories first?
 Deciding on which approach to take depends on the business requirements.
 Question is;

-<p class="highlight">Is there a real immediate need for the first 5 stories so you will have to build something you know you will destroy soon after?</p>
+<p class="highlight">What is the business going to gain or loose by providing 5 stories quickly with expense of increasing the effort to build 10 stories?</p>

 Dilemma lies in how agile you want to be to get to the first 5 stories.